DavidsonGroup/flexiplex/index.md

 To demultiplex with other flanking and barcodes sequences, set these e.g.:
 ```
-flexiplex -l <left flank> -k "<barcode1>,<barcode2>,<barcode3>,..." -r <right flank> -u 0 reads.fastq > new_reads.fastq
+flexiplex -x <left flank> -k "<barcode1>,<barcode2>,<barcode3>,..." -b "??.length of barcodes.??" -x <right flank> reads.fastq > new_reads.fastq
 ```

-This assumes no UMI sequence is present. -e and -f which are the maximum barcode and flanking sequence edit distances may also need to be adjusted.
-As a guide we use -e 2 for 16bp barcodes and -f 12 for 32bp (left+right) flanking sequence.
+This assumes no UMI sequence is present. -e and -f which are the maximum barcode and flanking sequence edit distances respectively may also need to be adjusted.
+As a guide we use -e 2 for 16bp barcodes and -f 8 for 32bp (left+right) flanking sequence.

 If barcodes are expected at the start and end of reads, force flexiplex not to chop reads when mutiple barcodes are seen (-i false).
 Reads can be separated into different files by barcodes (-s true).
 ```
-flexiplex -i false -s true -l <left flank> -k "<barcode1>,<barcode2>,<barcode3>,..." -r <right flank> -u 0
+flexiplex -i false -s true -x <left flank> -k "<barcode1>,<barcode2>,<barcode3>,..." -x <right flank>
 ```

 flexiplex expects a left flanking sequence, so if barcodes are a fixed number of bases at the very start of a read you can add sequence to the beginnning to anchor the search. e.g. using "START" to anchor:

 ```
-cat file.fastq | sed "/[@,+]/! s/^/START/g" | flexiplex -l "START" -r "" -u 0 -f 0 -k my_barcode_list.txt
+cat file.fastq | sed "/[@,+]/! s/^/START/g" | flexiplex -x "START" -r "" -u "" -f 0 -k my_barcode_list.txt
 ```

 ## Assigning genotype to cells - long reads